You Don't Love Me (Spica song)

 "You Don't Love Me" is the fourth digital single released by South Korean pop band Spica.
-It was released on January 27, 2014 under B2M Entertainment with distribution through CJ E&M Music and Live.
+It was released on January 27, 2014, under B2M Entertainment with distribution through CJ E&M Music and Live.

 Production

 The single followed their August 2013 "Tonight", as well as their feature as the subject of the reality television show "Lee Hyori X Unnie".
 The song is a continuation of that relationship between artist and company colleague Lee Hyori.
 The song's lyrics were co-written with Lee Hyori and member, Kim Boa, with the original composition being completed by Lee Hyori.
 It marked the first single in which Lee Hyori compose, write and produce a song for Spica.
 The song is arranged by Kim Do-Hyun.

 Although a December 2013 release was scheduled, many lyrics were edited and re-recorded due to potential censorship.

 Release

 On January 23, 2014, B2M released a statement announcing the digital single to be released on the 27th. with a video teaser uploaded the same day.

-On the 27th of January (KST), the digital single, physical single and music video were made available to the public.
+On 27 January (KST), the digital single, physical single and music video were made available to the public.
 The video was directed by Lumpens, who had previously directed their video for Tonight, and was rated 15+.

 On February 6, 2014, the group released a behind-the-scenes video revealing a sample of the comical dance scenes in the music video.